arefanafgeh/flash_loan_learning/README.md

 ---

+### Question

 ------------------------------------------------------------------
-Okey but if i instead of trying to steal token A , use a Bridge , or someking of CEX to sell my funds and they buy another tokens from a whole different chain like for example , Sol? what about then?if the transaction reverts , I still own my sols
+Okey but if I instead of trying to steal token A , use a Bridge , or somekind of CEX to sell my funds and then, buy another tokens from a whole different chain like for example , Sol, what about then?

+Even If the transaction reverts , I still own my sols
 ------------------------------------------------------------------